mnnkhndlwl/mern_youtube_clone/.github/pull_request_template.md

 <!--Add screen shots of the changed output-->

-## Screenshots
+## Screenshots and video

-Add all the screenshots which support your changes
+Add all the screenshots and a video which support your changes